Waldleufer/archproj-bmwteam/doc/general_tool_pipeline.md

 * Graphs could be rendered with the `--export*` option(s) of the [`graph_analyzer`](graph_analyzer_doc.md) script
 * Matrices can use the `render_matrix_graphic.py` script located under `src/utils/`.

 The last mentioned script works semi-automatic, which means there is no routine for parsing the data from an external file and the data has to be manually copied and pasted into the script itself.
-This step may be a bit tedious, but once it's done it enables a high degree of customization, which is often necessary for the visual appeal of the generate output file.
+This step may be a bit tedious, but once it's done it enables a high degree of customization, which is often necessary for the visual appeal of the generated output file.